 • Cash‑based or poorly tracked parking income that never makes it into NOI.

-Play: Build a clean TI/parking file—plans, invoices, permits, and a verifiable income trail.
+Play: Build a clean TI and parking file—plans, invoices, permits, ledgers, and a verifiable income trail.

-Cap rates are not one‑size‑fits‑all; a Koreatown mixed‑use building, a Hollywood creative office, and a San Pedro industrial asset trade on different expectations of growth and risk.
+• Cap rates are not one‑size‑fits‑all: a Koreatown mixed‑use, a Hollywood creative office, and a San Pedro industrial asset trade on different growth and risk stories.

-• Using broker “rules of thumb” instead of verified closed sales.
+• Relying on broker “rules of thumb” instead of verified closed sales.

-Play: Anchor decisions in corridor‑specific evidence and a clear risk narrative.
+Play: Ground decisions in corridor‑specific evidence and a clear, defensible risk narrative.

-In LA County, the best arguments fail when documentation is thin.
+• In LA County, even strong arguments fail when documentation is thin.

 • Limited support for deferred maintenance, vacancy history, or lease‑up risk.

-Play: Build a court‑ and assessor‑ready file: certified appraisal, market evidence, cost support, and a clear story of why assessed value overstates reality.
+Play: Build a court‑ and assessor‑ready file: certified appraisal, market and cost evidence, and a coherent story for why the assessed value overstates reality.

-If your building sits along Hollywood Blvd, Sunset Strip, Arts District, South Park, Downtown Long Beach, Koreatown, or San Pedro Harbor, chances are today’s value story is very different from the one in your last loan file.
+If your building sits along Hollywood Boulevard, the Sunset Strip, the Arts District, South Park, Downtown Long Beach, Koreatown, or the San Pedro Harbor, today’s value story is almost certainly different from what is in your last loan file.

 Use the city page that matches your asset to scope next steps: